• Skip to primary navigation

 Jump to Recipe

-These look so fancy but you won't believe the shortcut in this recipe!
+These look so fancy but your guests won't believe you didn't make them from scratch!

-I've been making these for way over 10 years.
+I've been making these mini brownie bites for way over 10 years.
 If I need a box of bite-size treats for a Christmas or birthday gift, I make them in the candy-size, mini muffin liners.

 100 Frosted Mini Brownie Cups made for Grits and Gouda's holiday cooking show

-My sweet friend, Jodie, made 100 of these gems in foil-lined muffin cup liners for my 2018 Grits and Gouda Holiday Cooking Show for everyone to sample.
+My sweet friend, Jodie, made 100 of these gems in foil-lined muffin cup liners for my first annual Holiday Cooking Show for everyone to sample.
 She used Christmas sprinkles for most of them and made them in small muffin cups.
-Thank you Jodie!

 The white and silver pearls on the brownie cups are my new favorite sprinkles- Wilton Pearlized Silver Mix.
 They can easily be used for Christmas, New Years, a wedding or a silver anniversary.